JosephLai241/nomad/README.md

 nd
 ```

-Alternatively, pass in the name of the directory you wish to display a tree:
+Alternatively, pass in the name of the directory you wish to target:

 ```
 nd some_directory/